DenisPeskoff/2021_emnlp_adaptation/README.md

 **Human Evaluations of All Adaptations**

 **Embedding-Based Adaptations**
-The final generated data for our VealeNOC and Wikipedia sourced entities is available under embedding_predictions.
+The final generated data for our VealeNOC and Wikipedia sourced entities are available under embedding_predictions.
 There are 6 files: German Veale, German Wiki, American Veale, American Wiki created with the 3cosadd.
 And 2 files ("learned") that are trained on Wikipedia and tested on VealeNOC.

 **WikiData Adaptations**

-The final generated data for our VealeNOC and Wikipedia sourced entities is available under wikidata_predictions.
+The final generated data for our VealeNOC and Wikipedia sourced entities are available under wikidata_predictions.
 There are 4 files: German Veale, German Wiki, American Veale, American Wiki created with our WikiData method.

 To create them yourself, you will need (combined 50GB):